amckenna41/iso3166-updates/iso3166-updates-api/README.md

 ![Vercel](https://therealsujitk-vercel-badge.vercel.app/?app=iso3166-updates-frontend)

 As well as the Python software package, an API is also available to access any updates to a country's ISO 3166-2 codes via a URL endpoint.
-You can search for a particular country using its 2 letter alpha-2 code or 3 letter alpha-3 code (e.g EG, FR, DE or EGY, FRA, DEU) via 'alpha2' query parameter appended to the API URL.
+You can search for a particular country using its 2 letter alpha-2 code or 3 letter alpha-3 code (e.g EG, FR, DE or EGY, FRA, DEU) via the 'alpha2' query parameter appended to the API URL.
 Additionally, the 'year' query parameter allows you to search for updates to 1 or more countries for a selected year, multiple years or a year range (e.g 2008, 2000-2010, <2016).
 The 'month' query parameter accepts an integer representing the number of months of past updates to be returned (e.g 6, 9, 24) from the current date.
 If no query parameters are included then the whole dataset with all updates for all countries will be returned.

 The main API endpoint is: